igor-baiborodine/kiroule.com/content/article/configure-custom-domain-and-https-in-netlify-revisited.md

 The exact number of subdomains that can be configured should be checked with your domain registrar.
 For example, Namecheap allows you to use up to 150 subdomains per domain name.

-Therefore, if you decide to use a subdomain for your website when hosting it on Netlify, given that the domain name is not registered with Netlify and comes from an external registrar like Bluehost, GoDaddy, Namecheap, etc., you can follow the steps that I outlined in the article ["Configure Custom Domain and HTTPS on Netlify."](/article/configure-custom-domain-and-https-in-netlify)
+Therefore, if you decide to use a subdomain for your website when hosting it on Netlify, given that the domain name is not registered with Netlify and comes from an external registrar like Bluehost, GoDaddy, Namecheap, etc., you can follow the steps that I outlined in the article ["Configure Custom Domain and HTTPS in Netlify."](/article/configure-custom-domain-and-https-in-netlify)
 The difference will be in configuring the `ALIAS Record` properties in the ["Configure DNS Records"](/article/configure-custom-domain-and-https-in-netlify/#configure-dns-records) step.

 Here is the configuration with the primary domain: